-(d) Review of the compensation and benefits of city employees and recommendation of adjustments where necessary.
+(d) Review of the compensation and benefits of city or qualified school district employees and recommendation of adjustments where necessary.

-(6) Notwithstanding any charter provision or local ordinance to the contrary, all applicable contracts are subject to review and approval by the commission.
-The commission may consider a number of factors when reviewing an applicable contract, including whether the applicable contract was subject to a competitive bid process.
-Only applicable contracts that are first approved by the governing body and mayor of a qualified city as required by law, charter, ordinance, or policy are subject to review by the commission.
+(6) Notwithstanding any charter provision or local ordinance to the contrary, all applicable contracts aresubject to review and approval by the commission.
+The commission may consider a number of factors whenRendered Wednesday, February 28, 2018Page 4Michigan Compiled Laws Complete Through PA 15 of 2018 reviewing an applicable contract, including whether the applicable contract was subject to a competitive bid process.
+Only applicable contracts that are first approved by the governing body and mayor or chief executive officer of a qualified city or qualified school district as required by law, charter, ordinance, or policy are subject to review by the commission.
 If an applicable contract is not rejected by the commission within 30 days of its submission, that applicable contract shall be considered approved by the commission.

-(7) A qualified city, when required by the commission, shall present written reports regarding its financial stability and shall permit the commission to audit or inspect financial statements, actuarial reports, revenue estimates, and any and all other documents, data, reports, or findings that the commission considers necessary to carry out its purpose under this act.
-The commission may require that qualified city's chief financial officer to certify in writing the accuracy of any documents the commission requests.
+(7) A qualified city or qualified school district, when required by the commission, shall present written reports regarding its financial stability and shall permit the commission to audit or inspect financial statements, actuarial reports, revenue estimates, and any and all other documents, data, reports, or findings that the commission considers necessary to carry out its purpose under this act.
+The commission may require that qualified city's or qualified school district's chief financial officer to certify in writing the accuracy of any documents the commission requests.

-(8) The commission shall, on June 1 and December 1 of each year in which the commission has oversight over a qualified city, file a written report with the governor.
+(8) The commission shall, on June 1 and December 1 of each year in which the commission has oversight over a qualified city or a qualified school district, file a written report with the governor.
 A copy of the report shall be submitted to the senate majority leader and the speaker of the house of representatives and posted on the department of treasury website.
-A copy of the report shall be sent to the mayor and governing body of the qualified city.
+A copy of the report shall be sent to the mayor or chief executive officer and governing body of the qualified city or qualified school district.

-(9) Except as otherwise provided in this subsection, the commission shall approve all collective bargaining agreements, including any addendums to those agreements, to which that qualified city is a party after approval by the governing body and mayor of the qualified city as required by charter or law.
+(9) Except as otherwise provided in this subsection, the commission shall approve all collective bargaining agreements, including any addendums to those agreements, to which that qualified city or qualified school district is a party after approval by the governing body and mayor or chief executive officer of the qualified city or qualified school district as required by charter or law.
 The commission shall approve or reject collective bargaining agreements submitted to it within 45 days of submission.
 Collective bargaining agreements submitted to the commission shall not be executed unless and until the commission approves those agreements.
 Collective bargaining agreements approved by an emergency manager appointed under section 12 of the local financial stability and choice act, 2012 PA 436, MCL 141.1552, shall not be subject to commission approval under this subsection.

-(10) The commission may file supplementary information relating to the financial condition of the qualified city with an arbitration panel in arbitration proceedings in which the qualified city is a party pursuant to 1969 PA 312, MCL 423.231 to 423.247.
+(10) For a qualified city, the commission may file supplementary information relating to the financial condition of the qualified city with an arbitration panel in arbitration proceedings in which the qualified city is a party pursuant to 1969 PA 312, MCL 423.231 to 423.247.

-(11) The mayor, governing body, and chief financial officer of a qualified city shall, at least 45 days prior to the beginning of each fiscal quarter, certify in writing to the commission the amount of debt service due on bonds, leases, or other municipal debt.
-A qualified city shall specifically report debt service requirements, calculated through final maturity, and certify its ability to meet those requirements through the end of the current fiscal year.
+(11) The mayor or chief executive officer, governing body, and chief financial officer of a qualified city or qualified school district shall, at least 45 days prior to the beginning of each fiscal quarter, certify in writing to the commission the amount of debt service due on bonds, leases, or other debt.
+A qualified city or qualified school district shall specifically report debt service requirements, calculated through final maturity, and certify its ability to meet those requirements through the end of the current fiscal year.